MicroJPM

 Description:

 This sensor is designed to capture CO2 in the environment.
-"Carbon dioxide is a colorless, odorless gas that is vital to life on Earth.
-This naturally occurring chemical compound is composed of a carbon atom bonded by double covalent bonds to two oxygen atoms.
-CO2 exists in the Earth's atmosphere as a trace gas at a concentration of about 0.04% (400 ppm) by volume.
-Natural sources include volcanoes, hot springs, geysers, and it is released by carbonate rocks when diluted with water and acids.
-Since CO2 is soluble in water, it occurs naturally in groundwater, rivers, lakes, ice fields, glaciers, and seas.
+"Carbon dioxide is a colorless, odorless gas vital to life on Earth.
+This chemical compound found in nature consists of one carbon atom bonded with two double covalent bonds to two oxygen atoms.
+CO2 exists in Earth's atmosphere as a trace gas at a concentration of about 0.04% (400 ppm) by volume.
+Natural sources include volcanoes, hot springs, geysers, and it is released by carbonate rocks when dissolved in water and acids.
+Since CO2 is soluble in water, it occurs naturally in groundwater, rivers, lakes, ice fields, glaciers, and seas."

-And this tutorial focuses on this sensor, as it's the most frequently mentioned commercial sensor.
-Even though there are few Arduino applications, and even fewer tutorials in Spanish.
+And this tutorial focuses on this sensor, as it is the most frequently mentioned commercial sensor, even though there are few Arduino applications and even fewer tutorials in Spanish.

-This sensor (the gray one) along with the module (all the others) contains a circuit to amplify or adjust the sensitivity depending on the environment where it will be used.
-It has a transducer with an adjustable threshold and an analog output, which the microcontroller will read.
-This sensor can read concentrations from 350 to 100,000 parts per million.
+This sensor (the gray one) together with the module (all the others) contains a circuit to amplify or adjust the sensitivity depending on the environment where it is to be used.
+It has a comparator with adjustable threshold and an analog output, which the microcontroller will read.
+This sensor can read concentrations from 350 to 100,000 ppm (parts per million).

 - Digital output DO (comparator)